The Historical Society of Pennsylvania is proud to announce two enhanced tools designed to support online research and exploration of our collections.

 - Contains an index to the muster rolls of the Pennsylvania militia in the War of the Revolution.
 The records in this database list names, sometimes rank, and a volume and page reference to the source material, which include further rosters, muster rolls, histories, diaries, and other documents listing Pennsylvanian troops.

 These databases join the Home Missionary Society of Philadelphia (1883-1889), Philadelphia Home for Infants (1873-1924), and the Philadelphia Placement Office (1898-1901), bringing HSP Encounter’s total record count to nearly 400,000.

 The Historical Society will continue to add new database to HSP Encounters as our digital services staff digitize and index new materials.

 HSP Encounters is available to all researchers while inside the Reading Room.
-Remote access is a benefit of HSP membership (click here to learn more).
+Remote access is a benefit for Friends of HSP (click here to learn more).